DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 of appraisal experience.

 Rule 311.
-The department shall not approve a prelicensure or continuing education
+The department shall not approve a prelicensure course or activity, nor

 (b) Courses that deal with employment-related topics including explanations of